julianjohannesen/Udacity-SQL-Notes/Lesson-5-SQL-Data-Cleaning.md

 Methods:
 - Cast(expression AS datatype)

+#### Use Case: If there are multiple columns that have a combination of null and non-null values and the user needs to extract the first non-null value, you can use the coalesce function.

+Methods:
+- Coalesce(value1, value2, value3, ...)

 ### Table of Functions

+This is even better: https://www.postgresql.org/docs/8.1/functions-string.html

 | Function | Description                                                             | Syntax                                  | Returns                                                                                                                                    | Example                                    |
 |----------|-------------------------------------------------------------------------|-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|